KaiIkuta/StarspotMapping/README.md

 # StarspotMapping

+#The code to calculate the spotted flux is available as "macula.py" (version 0.0.0 released on 2023/10/27)

 ## Paper I

 Supplementary figures for joint posteriors of all parameters ([Ikuta et al. 2020, ApJ, 902, 73](https://ui.adsabs.harvard.edu/abs/2020ApJ...902...73I/abstract))